Last Updated: 01 April, 2025

 While each retail location could partner with three online operators, lawmakers in WV still felt that expanding the market could make it even better.
 This resulted in an attempt to take sports betting licenses away from the five casinos, but unsurprisingly, the casinos detested this motion, and this attempt by lawmakers was unsuccessful.

-In total, entering 2025, there are currently eight mobile betting apps available for bettors in WV.
+As of 2025, eight mobile betting apps are available for bettors in WV.
 These apps include Betly, Caesars, BetRivers, ESPN Bet, and more.

 Sportsbook app | Launch date |